safdar-azeem/commit-master/README.md

 ```

 Discovery is bounded to three directory levels and skips `.git`, dependency, build, cache, and other heavy generated directories.
 Once it finds a repository it does not scan through it.
 A clean repository is reported and excluded from the bundle; if every selected repository is clean, the existing clipboard content is left untouched.

+Each file heading identifies its change type and uses a path relative to that repository.
+Renames include both paths; a rename with unchanged content uses `[NO CHANGES IN FILE - RENAMED ONLY]` instead of repeating the complete file.

 ### Save and Reuse Workspaces